 The easiest way to open an account with Brown Advisory is by calling its main line at (410) 537-5400.
 Or you can visit its official website at https://www.brownadvisory.com/ and click on the “Contact us” tab to send Brown Advisory a secure a message.

-- To weather market downturns, you need your investment portfolio to be diversified.
+- To reduce your exposure to market risk, you need your investment portfolio to be diversified.
 Use our asset allocation calculator to figure out an appropriate mix of investments based on your individual situation.
 Our investment calculator can also help you determine how much and for how long you should invest in the market to reach your goals.

 - If you’re looking to work with a financial advisor, find local ones with our SmartAsset financial advisor matching tool.
-It connects you with up to three advisors in your area, whom we’ve vetted.
+It connects you with up to three advisors in your area.
 You can review their profiles to compare their qualifications and set up interviews before you make a decision.